North Anna Power Station

 Virginia has four commercial nuclear reactors generating low-cost electricity, using the Westinghouse, three-loop, pressurized water design.
 Two reactors were built at the Surry Nuclear Power Plant, and the other two reactors are located at the North Anna Power Station in Louisa County.
 North Anna 1 started in 1978, and North Anna 2 in 1980.
 They are capable of generating a total of 1,863 megawatts.

-Dominion Power, a private investor-owned utility, built and operates the facilities.
+Dominion Power, a private investor-owned utility, built and operates the reactors.
 Rural Louisa County benefits from the high property taxes paid on the high-value facilities.
 The lake built to cool the reactors also attracted high-end residential development.
 Locals refer to the southern edge of the lake, where cooling water is released, as the "hot side."1

 exhibits in North Anna Power Station visitor center (Louisa County)